Animatron/player/doc/embedding.md

 );
 ```

-You may add a callback to call when snapshot will be received and also configure a Player, either with URL parameters or JavaScript object:
+You may add a callback to call when the snapshot will be received and also configure the Player, either with URL parameters or JavaScript object:

 ```js
 var player = anm.Player.forSnapshot(